Diagnosability and detectability of multiple faults in nonlinear models: Introduction

 The paper is organized as follows.
-In Section \ref{SectionModel}, the model and the notations are introduced.
-In Section \ref{sectionAS}, the definition of algebraic diagnosability is given and a way to construct it is proposed.
+In Section \ref{SectionModel}, we present the framework of our method and we define the notion of algebraic diagnosability of multiple faults.
+Section \ref{SecConstructionAsign} is devoted to our method consisting in studying the diagnosability of a model, that is the way to compute an algebraic signature and to tabulate its expected values in function of the multiple faults.
 In Section \ref{SecAppli}, our method is applied to an example of two coupled water-tanks.
-The symbolic computations had been realized with Maple 18 and the numerical part with Scilab.
 Section \ref{conclusion} concludes the paper.
+In this paper, the symbolic computations had been realized with Maple 18 and the numerical part with Scilab.